Table of content

 You need to add verified customer testimonials indicating that real customers have purchased and recommended the product.
 For example, you can add a badge of verified customers and a review to make it real.

-2. Product Give Aways
+Product Give Away

 Ideally, when you don't have customers, one of the best ways is to give freebies.
 In exchange, you can ask for reviews, testimonials, mentions, and customer feedback.